sanyambassi/aws-thales-crdp-workshop/README.md

 If you encounter any issues while running the script, check the following:

 1. Ensure your AWS CLI is configured correctly.
+Verify your configured IAM user with this command - "`aws sts get-caller-identity`"
 2. Verify that `kubectl` is installed and configured.
 3. Make sure the `jq` tool is installed on your system.
 4. Check the CloudFormation and Kubernetes logs for any errors.